Articles on: Minecraft

 recipeBook

-toBeDisplayed, isBlastingFurnaceFilteringCraftable, isBlastingFurnaceGUIOpen, isFilterCraftable etc. - These are all values to determine whether or not a player was in the process of opening a GUI, furnace, blast furnace, etc.
+Other values like toBeDisplayed, isBlastingFurnaceFilteringCraftable, isBlastingFurnaceGUIOpen, and isFilterCraftable determine whether a player was in the process of opening a GUI, furnace, blast furnace, etc.

 Inventory

-EnderItems follows the same as inventory in terms of it's data structure
+EnderItems follows the same data structure as inventory.

 Pos & Rotation

-You can also set the direction in which the player's head is facing with the two values of horizontal and vertical mentioned.
-A more detailed guide on player head position can be found here.
+You can also set the player’s head direction with the horizontal and vertical values.
+A detailed guide on player head position is available here.

 Miscellaneous